weaviate/weaviate-io/developers/weaviate/search/generative.md

 ## Generative search steps

 1. Configure Weaviate to use a generator module.
+For details, see the module reference page:

    - [`generative-openai`](../modules/reader-generator-modules/generative-openai.md)
    - [`generative-cohere`](../modules/reader-generator-modules/generative-cohere.md)
    - [`generative-palm`](../modules/reader-generator-modules/generative-palm.md)

  2. Configure the target collection to use the generator module.
-For details, see schema configuration on the module's reference page.
+For details, see schema configuration on the module reference page.
  3. Query your database to retrieve one or more objects.
- 4. Run a text generation task.
+ 4. Use the query results to generate a new result.

     - [`single prompt`](#single-prompt)
     - [`grouped task`](#grouped-task)

-## Single prompt search
+## Run a single prompt search

 Single prompt search returns a generated response for each object in the query results.
 Specify the object `properties` to use in the prompt.